MarinJuricev/games_counter/README.md

 My friends and I like to play different boardgames and most of the time we used pen & paper to keep the score.

-Since I started learning Flutter why not fix that issue :)
+Since I started learning Flutter why not fix that issue.

+### Architecture

+The overall app architecture heavily borrows from Uncle Bob’s Clean Architecture.

+For the presentation layer the BLOC design pattern was used.

+During the development of the project, strict TDD was followed.
+The domain/data layers are fully tested, while inside the presentation layer only the blocs are unit tested, didn't dip my toe in widget tests yet.

 # Screenshots